Overall Record: 711-367 (34 years)

 The APR classified Belmont men's basketball as one of the premier academic programs in the country, one of only three programs nationally to earn distinction every year since the inception of the APR program.
 Belmont has recorded a perfect 1000 APR score six out of eight years.

-Moreover, Hedgepeth joined Andy Wicke (‘09) as Belmont student-athletes honored as one of 10 finalists for the prestigious Lowe's Senior CLASS Award.
-Wicke and Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
+Moreover, 2015 team captain Reece Chamberlain joined Mick Hedgepeth ('12), and Andy Wicke (‘09) as Belmont student-athletes honored as one of 10 finalists for the prestigious Senior CLASS Award.
+Wicke and Justin Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
 And Mann was honored at the 2013 Final Four as part of the inaugural Allstate NABC Good Works Team.

 Belmont University received the prestigious Atlantic Sun Conference Academic Trophy nine of 11 years in the league.
 Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while the program's three top scorers (Wes Burtner, Justin Hare and Adam Mark) became Academic All-Americans.
 Bruin standout Wes Burtner landed CollegeInsider.com's NCAA Student-Athlete of the Year award in 1998.